Hospitality Director & Co-Founder

 Executive Chef, Chief Chaiwalla & Founder

 In 2009, Irani quit his day job in sales to open his first restaurant– Chai Pani, a unique Indian street food joint in downtown Asheville.
 Whether it was a midlife crisis or a stroke of genius is debatable.
 In any case, the self-taught chef has now opened his fifth place, with more on the way.
-With three James Beard Award nominations for Best Chef in the Southeast under his belt, he's finally confident this might be working out.
+With four James Beard Award nominations for Best Chef in the Southeast under his belt, he's finally confident this might be working out.
 His restaurants have been written up in the New York Times, Wall Street Journal, GQ, Food & Wine, Men's Health, USA Today, and Bon Appétit, among others.
 Not bad for a former salesman.
 He accredits his business success to the amazing people he works with each day, including his business partner and wife, Molly.